hackathon-go-green/go-green-bot/README.md

-# TobiGoGreenBot for JUB Hackaton
+# TobiGoGreenBot, Jackobs Hack project

 This is a telegram bot which will help you to find the most sustainable area for living and travelling.